 I’m a bit falafel obsessed, it’s true.
-If that’s not obvious from the fact that I’ve already posted recipes for Easy Rainbow Vegan Falafels 5-ways, a traditional Falafel wrap, and Healthy Vegan Popcorn Falafel Cups (also baked, but mini sized).
+If that’s not obvious from the fact that I’ve already posted recipes for Easy Rainbow Vegan Falafels 5-ways and a traditional Falafel wrap.
 After lots of messages on Instagram and a vote, I’m now putting frying the falafels to one side and giving you a recipe for healthy baked falafel.

 The actual recipe of the baked falafel is completely gluten-free.
 To make a falafel wrap you can use gluten-free pita bread or serve it as a salad bowl or make a small Pattie and serve it like a falafel cake.